Dwarf planet: Exploration

+As of 2025, only two missions have targeted and explored dwarf planets up close.
 On March 6, 2015, the Dawn spacecraft entered orbit around Ceres, becoming the first spacecraft to visit a dwarf planet.
 On July 14, 2015, the New Horizons space probe flew by Pluto and its five moons.

 Ceres displays such evidence of an active geology as salt deposits and cryovolcanos, while Pluto has water-ice mountains drifting in nitrogen-ice glaciers, as well as a significant atmosphere.

 Ceres evidently has brine percolating through its subsurface, while there is evidence that Pluto has an actual subsurface ocean.

 Dawn had previously orbited the asteroid Vesta.
 Saturn's moon Phoebe has been imaged by Cassini and before that by Voyager 2, which also encountered Neptune's moon Triton.
 All three bodies show evidence of once being dwarf planets, and their exploration helps clarify the evolution of dwarf planets.